-Guiding Individuals to Build Confidence and Recreate Their Lives Through the Arts
+Guiding Individuals to Build Confidence, Recreate Their Lives and Be Their True Selves

 Coaching With the Arts: Working With Me